jesusvlo/RawPrint.NetStd/README.md

 .Net Core library to send stream directly to a Windows printer bypassing the printer driver.

-Send PostScript, PCL or other stream directly to a printer.
+Send PostScript, PCL or other binary stream directly to a printer.

 Requires .Net Core runtime.